Every year at this time I trace the final days leading to the first use of the atomic bomb against Hiroshima and

 July 22, 1945: Still at Potsdam, Secretary of War Stimson meets with Prime Minister Churchill, who says that he was baffled by President Truman's sudden change in getting tough, almost bullying, with Stalin--but after he learned of successful first A-bomb test at Trinity he understood and endorsed it.

-24th.
-Stimson in diaries notes that two top officials endorse his
+cities--with first weapon ready about August 6.
+Stimson in diary notes that two top officials endorse his